WestDRI/wgpages/content/humanitiesPython.md

 " ".join(sentence)   # this works!
 ```

-For more complex text manipulation, consider attending tomorrow's [*"3D
+For more complex text manipulation, consider attending tomorrow's
+{{<a "https://hss24.netlify.app/program/#february-16" "3D Visualization workshop">}}
-Visualization"*](/vis) course where I will show how to compute differences in
+where I will show how to compute differences in vocabularies between texts and them visualize these
-vocabularies between texts and them visualize these vocabularies as 3D scatter plots and 3D graphs.
+vocabularies as 3D scatter plots and graphs.